 --password Update account password

-oceanctl update backend backend-1 --password
+oceanctl update backend backend-name --password

 Enter the user name and new password as prompted: